 The main problem with this model is that parenting isn’t a sliding scale from permissive to authoritarian.
 Instead, it is better represented as a graph, like below.

 In reality, there are two scales that interact with each other: How much empathy or sensitivity you show your child, and how high your expectations are.
 Let’s look at each section of this graph and discuss what each entails.

 Low empathy, low expectations parenting

-So the bottom left of the chart contains parents who are low on empathy and low on expectations.
-An extreme version of this “parenting style” would be basically neglect.
+The bottom left of the graph contains parents who are low on empathy and low on expectations.
+An extreme version of this “parenting style” would be neglect.

 You’re interested enough in parenting to read a blog about it, so my assumption is that you aren’t a neglectful parent by any means!

 But you may have grown up in this kind of home, either due to some difficult situations your parents were going through, addiction, or some other painful problem that kept their attention away from you.
 If so, I’m sure it was hard, and I’m sorry for that.